 Many people get confused about the difference between ceramic tiles and porcelain tiles.
-One of the major difference is that porcelain tiles are much denser than the ordinary ceramic tiles due to the higher temperature firing/”baking” process and greater pressure they are exposed to which means porcelain tiles are heavier and structurally stronger compare to ceramic tiles of the same size.
+One of the major difference is that porcelain tiles are much denser than ordinary ceramic tiles due to the higher temperature firing/”baking” process and greater pressure they are exposed to.
+This means porcelain tiles are heavier and structurally stronger compared to ceramic tiles of the same size.
 See our page on Porcelain Tiles for more information.

 Ceramic tiles can have an unglazed finish, single-fired glazed finish and double-fired glazed finish.
 The glazed finish can add both an aesthetic quality and a functional quality to the ceramic tiles.
-A glazed surface can alter the appearance of a ceramic tile by adding a colour to cover the original colour of the tile, a reflective finish to the standard matte surface, patterns and images, etc. The glaze also provides additional level of protection and slip-resistance to the ceramic tiles.
+A glazed surface can alter the appearance of ceramic tiles by adding a colour to cover the original colour of the tile, or a reflective finish to standard matte surface, patterns and images, etc. The glaze also provides an additional level of protection and slip-resistance to ceramic tiles.
 Unglazed ceramic tiles usually have a uniform colour and visual texture across the entire body of the tile.

-We’ve covered some basic information about ceramic tiles in this section which may or may not be enough to help you choose the right tiles for your project.
-Many of our customers find it helpful to speak with our OzTop consultants in store because they can see the different tiles and physically feel & compare the tile texture to help narrow down from the many choices.
+We’ve covered some basic information about ceramic tiles in this section, which may or may not be enough to help you choose the right tiles for your project.
+Many of our customers find it helpful to speak with our OzTop consultants in store because they can see the different tiles, and physically feel & compare the tile texture to help narrow down the many available options.

-Alternatively, if you know which ceramic tiles you are after; make sure you check out our clearance website Tiles On Sale where we regularly sell quality ceramic tiles at a discounted price so make sure you check them out from this link to the Clearance page.
+Alternatively, if you know which ceramic tiles you are after; make sure you check out our clearance website Tiles On Sale where we regularly sell quality ceramic tiles at discounted prices, so make sure you check them out from this link to the Clearance page.